Get alerts of updates about «Pregnancy and breastfeeding»

 - The risk groups for severe course of COVID-19 are the same as for others: underlying conditions such as diabetes, cardiovascular disease and / or obesity.
 See Risk groups and their relatives

-- Pregnant women with a migrant or minority background have a slightly higher risk of a severe disease course than other pregnant women.
+- The proportion of pregnant women with a migrant or minority background is higher r than other pregnant women.

 - Some studies suggest that the risk of premature birth is somewhat higher if the mother has COVID-19.
 However, this does not apply to spontaneous births, and may be related to how pregnant COVID-19 patients have been treated in different places.